zhangjyr/aibrix/docs/tutorial/podautoscaler/README.md

 # Cleanup

+Please refer [README](../../../README.md) to uninstall AIBrix.

-To clean up the resources:
+To clean up the additional resources created in this tutorial:

 ```shell
 # Remove AIBrix resources